Empress Xiao (Sui dynasty): As empress consort

 By 618, with virtually entire empire engulfed in warfare from the rebellions against her husband's rule, Empress Xiao was with her husband at Jiangdu (江都), the capital of Yang Province.
 They were protected (as he believed) by the elite Xiaoguo Army (驍果).
 However, by this point, even the Xiaoguo soldiers were plotting rebellion, as they missed their families in the north.
 When a lady in waiting reported the plot to Empress Xiao, she told the lady in waiting, "I will let you report it to the emperor."
 Emperor Yang, not willing to hear any bad news, however, instead executed the lady in waiting.
 Later, when other ladies in waiting wanted to report on the plot, Empress Xiao advised them against it, reasoning that there was nothing left that could save the dynasty.
-Soon, a plot led by the general Yuwen Huaji came to fruition, and Emperor Yang, along with his sons Yang Jian and Yang Gao and grandson Yang Tan the Prince of Yan were killed.
+Soon, a plot led by the general Yuwen Huaji came to fruition, and Emperor Yang, along with his sons Yang Shiku and Yang Gao and grandson Yang Tan the Prince of Yan were killed.
 Empress Xiao and her ladies in waiting wrapped him in a mat and made caskets for both Emperor Yang and Yang Gao.